Last Updated on August 15, 2023 by Avia

 Nature Reinforces a No-Drama Zone

 Rather than be paralyzed or traumatized, I look to Nature.
 I ask, “WWND?” (what would Nature do)?
-In the throes of unwanted feelings or adjustments, Nature beckons stillness, surrender, serenity.
+In the throes of grief or unwanted feelings or adjustments, Nature beckons stillness, surrender, serenity.

 Instead, I sense peace, balance, comfort.
 Where my human, self-centric mind fails, rails, flails, and bellyaches…Nature remains resolute in the order and comforting balance of life.
 I take a lot of solace from that.
 Maybe you can too.